10 tips for a successful adoption

-A dog with severe separation anxiety may destroy property, bark incessantly, scratch around doors or windows, or injure himself in a frenzied panic.
-Speak to a dog trainer, animal behaviourist or veterinarian for ways to increase your dog’s comfort when he’s home alone.
-To learn more about separation anxiety read, I’ll Be Home Soon! by Patricia McConnell.
+A dog with severe separation anxiety may destroy property, bark incessantly, scratch around doors or windows, or injure themselves in a frenzied panic.
+Speak to a dog trainer, animal behaviourist or veterinarian for ways to increase your dog’s comfort when they are home alone.
+To learn more about separation anxiety, read I’ll Be Home Soon! by Patricia McConnell.

 If your dog is living with more than one person, it is especially important that rules and routines are followed by every member of the household

 to encourage consistency, and to give your dog stability and leadership.
-The more consistent your family is, the quicker she can figure things out.
-Lack of routine, yelling at your dog for doing things wrong, or letting her make up her own rules will only make your dog anxious and unsettled.
+The more consistent your family is, the quicker your dog can figure things out.
+Lack of routine, yelling at your dog for doing things wrong, or letting them make up their own rules will only make your dog anxious and unsettled.
 Consider incorporating some of the following rules and routines into your household.

 - Feed your dog high-quality meals on a regular schedule in a quiet place.

 - Walk your dog a minimum of twice a day – once before you leave for work.
 Active dogs may also require vigorous off-leash exercise in a secure area.

 - Until your dog is housetrained, sleeping in a crate in someone’s bedroom is recommended.
 Once they can hold it all night, they can graduate to sleeping on their own.

 - Use treats as rewards for good behaviour (such as lying down quietly), or as training aids.
 Do not feed your dog from the table or when they are whining, barking or pawing you (unless you enjoy your dog begging!).